cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 # Web 2.0 Server - Convenient information

-Your blockchain is complete and yet, there are extra data and services that would be welcome.
-These services can be about convenience, and ideally, they should not add more cost to the blockchain if the information can be verified in the blockchain.
+Now that your blockchain is complete, you can think about additional data and services that would add value without increasing cost or complexity on chain.

-An example of this is how do you list a given player's games.
-All of their games.
-As the chain has been developed, this information is not readily available.
+For example, how do you list all of a player's games?
+As the chain has been developed this information is not easily available.
 You can find the players of a given game, but not the games of a given player.
-You could choose to do this indexing on-chain, but it adds storage and computation costs.
+You could do this indexing on-chain, but it adds storage and computation costs.

 ## Server idea

-Instead, you can choose to have a Web 2.0 server do that indexing for you.
-In broad terms, this is what this server would do:
+To implement this functionality, build a Web 2.0 server that does the indexing for you.
+This is what this server will do:

 1. Listen to updates from the Checkers chain:
     1. On a game creation event, it would add the game id under each player.